-- In the first instance, 'Time Out' will be carried out in their own classroom on the 'Thinking Spot' - If the child has moved to Stage 2 on the 'Consequence Procedures', the child will take an additional 'Time Out' in the Year Group Leader's classroom, separated from their peers.
-This will then be recorded on CPOMs, or in the Year Group Leader's classroom, separated from their peers. - On rare occasions, we may remove disruptive pupils and place them in an area away from other pupils for a limited period, isolated from their peers.
-This would be if the child is at risk of harming themselves, another person or causing damage to property. - Any use of isolation that prevents a child from leaving a room of their own free will only be considered in exceptional circumstances, for example, if the child was at risk of causing themselves or others significant harm. - We will always ensure the health and safety of pupils, and any requirements in relation to Seafeguarding and pupil welfare. - A period of 'Time Out' will reflect the age of the child.
-A child aged 5 will have 5 minutes of 'Time Out'; a child aged 6 will have 6 minutes of 'Time Out; a child aged 7 will have 7 minutes of 'Time Out. - We will always ensure that pupils are kept in a period of 'Time Out' for no longer than is necessary.
+- In the first instance, 'Time Out' will be carried out in their own classroom on the 'Thinking Spot'. - If the child has moved to Stage 2 on the 'Consequence Procedures', the child will take an additional 'Time Out' in the Year Group Leader's classroom, separated from their peers.
+This will then be recorded on CPOMs. - On rare occasions, we may remove disruptive pupils and place them in an area away from other pupils for a limited period, isolated from their peers.
+This would be if the child is at risk of harming themselves, another person or causing damage to property.

+- Any use of isolation that prevents a child from leaving a room of their own free will only be considered in exceptional circumstances, for example, if the child was at risk of causing themselves or others significant harm. - We will always ensure the health and safety of pupils, and any requirements in relation to Safeguarding and pupil welfare. - A period of 'Time Out' will reflect the age of the child.
+A child aged 5 will have 5 minutes of 'Time Out'; a child aged 6 will have 6 minutes of 'Time Out; a child aged 7 will have 7 minutes of 'Time Out'. - We will always ensure that pupils are kept in a period of 'Time Out' for no longer than is necessary.